Hareesh061/MERN_machine_test/README.md

- # Intruction to Run Code:
+ # Instruction to Run Code:

-1. Clone the project in new folder.
+1. Clone the project into a new folder.
 2. Install the node modules
 3. run the code